 Ovarian cancer vaccine: Can it prevent recurrence?

+Doctors don't know yet whether the vaccines being developed will work.
 Research continues in the development of a number of vaccines designed to prevent the recurrence of ovarian cancer.
 Ovarian cancer vaccines are available only in clinical trials.

 Ovarian cancer vaccines are a type of immunotherapy, which is treatment that harnesses the body's germ-fighting immune system to attack cancer cells.
 Researchers hope to use ovarian vaccines to train the immune system cells to detect and attack any cancer cells that reappear after initial treatment has been completed.